pfitchen0/bare-bones-stm32g0xx/tutorials/README.md

 And you can follow the instructions on the `stlink` [github page](https://github.com/stlink-org/stlink) for instructions on how to install that on Windows.

 ## MCU Startup Overview

+Before we can start writing some code, let's review how an MCU boots up.
+In other words, **_what happens before `main`?_**

+Well, it depends on the particular MCU, but in general something like the following:

+1. MCU hardware boots up: power supply(ies) finish ramping up, internal PLL(s) lock / minimum clock configuration is initialized, etc...

+2. Some MCUs (including our STM32G0xx parts) have internal ROM bootloaders that they will jump to depending on external pin strapping (like the BOOT0 & BOOT1 pins on STM32 MCUs).
+For example, if the BOOT0 pin is high, the MCU will set the PC register to an internal ROM address corresponding to a bootloader and start executing from there.

+3. But assuming a normal boot sequence to our firmware, the MCU will start executing from a specific, fixed address in flash memory.
+The MCU hardware will set the PC register to this fixed address upon reset. *This is where "startup" code is run*.

+4. Next, the SP (stack pointer) register needs to point to the start of the stack, which is typically the end of the RAM region - the stack grows down.
+Some MCUs do this in HW automatically (just like they do for the PC register), but others require doing this manually with a load register instruction.
+Once the stack pointer is set, we can start calling functions :).

+5. Then the C (& C++ if we use it) runtime environment needs to get initialized.
+There are a few steps to this:

+    a.
+Copy global and static variables to RAM so they can be modified during runtime.

+    b.
+Initialize uninitialized variables to zero.
+Upon reset, RAM may not be initialized to 0, so we cannot assume our uninitialized variables are default initialized to 0 or null like we expect unless we do this manually in our startup code.

+    > **c.
+Only for C++ programs, or C programs with functions marked with `__attribute__((constructor))`**: Call `__libc_init_array`.
+This function calls static/global variable constructors and otherwise initializes more complex static/global variables that can't simply be initialized with assignment.
+How this works: linker magic...
+    > * The linker collects a list of function pointers to constructors/initialization functions that need to be called.
+This list gets stored in a special memory section typically defined in the linkerscript as `.init_array`.
+    > * The startup code loops through the function pointers in the `.init_array` section and calls each one.

+6. Finally, we can call `main`!

+7. For MCU embedded systems, we typically expect that the `main` function finishes initializing HW peripherals and then enters an infinite while loop, thus never returning.
+But just in case `main` returns for some reason, it is usually a good idea to include an infinite while loop or call some kind of hard fault handler after `main` is called.

+8. This isn't strictly part of the startup process, but if we want to use the Heap and Dynamic Memory allocation, we need to implement the `_sbrk` function.
+This is what the C standard library uses under the hood for `malloc`, `calloc`, and `realloc`.
+The `_sbrk` function is one of what's typically called a system call.
+There are a bunch of these, which are used for standard C functions that interact with the runtime environment in some way (think `printf` and `scanf` for example, which would use stdout and stdin in a normal operating system environment, or think file operations).
+We'll need to define a few symbols in our linkerscript for the `_sbrk` function to use.

+## Vector Table

+ARM MCUs, like the STM32G0xx series we're using, have what's called a "Vector Table" at fixed memory address (typically the start of flash memory).
+The Vector Table is essentially a look-up table of addresses in memory, mostly for event/interrupt handler functions.
+The first entry in the vector table is the address that the stack pointer should be initialized to, and the second entry is the address of the reset handler.
+This is the code that the MCU starts executing immediately after power-on or reset.
+It typically initializes the system and sets up the MCU for operation by doing the things listed above.
+Basically, the second entry in the vector table should point to the startup code.
+The first 16 entries are reserved by ARM and are common for all ARM MCUs; the remainder of the vector table entries are for interrupt/event handlers that are specific to a particular MCU.

 ## Makefile